sictweb/bti425-2020/notes/react-app-design-basics.md

 There is one stateful pattern that you may be tempted to try: setting the state of a child component via "props" to the "state" value of the parent.

 The idea here is that when the **parent** state changes, so too should the **child** state.
-Unfortunately, this does not occur, since each element has it's own state.
+Unfortunately, this does not occur, since each element has its own state.
 Changes in the parent will not affect changes in the child, even if the value is passed via "props".

 For example, take the two following components; "Inner" and "Outer".
-"Outer" has "outerName" in it's state and passes it to the "Inner" component using the "name" property.
-The "Inner" component uses this value to initialize it's own "innerName" property in it's own state.
+"Outer" has "outerName" in its state and passes it to the "Inner" component using the "name" property.
+The "Inner" component uses this value to initialize its own "innerName" property in its own state.
 After 2 seconds, the "Outer" component sets the "outerName" state to "Bob".
 The expectation here is that the "innerName" should be updated as well, since innerName was initialized using "this.props.name":

 ```jsx
 class Inner extends Component{